valotrading/wine-java/README.md

 =============

 Wine is a protocol for configuring and monitoring agents.
-Wine for Java is an implementation of the protocol for the JVM.
+Wine for Java is an implementation of the protocol for JVM agents.

 Development
 -----------

-Package the software:
+Package Wine for Java:

     mvn package